wazuh/wazuh-documentation/source/learning-wazuh/ssh-brute-force.rst

 Attack
 ------

-Using the SSH client of your choice, attempt to login as user "*blimey*" to your Linux Agent instance.
+Using the SSH client of your choice, attempt to login as user "*blimey*" to your Linux agent instance.
 For example:

   .. code-block:: console